riaasehgal/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures in C

-Collection of classic algorithms and data structures implemented in C from my Data Structures and Algorithms coursework at Sheridan College.
+Collection of classic algorithms and data structures implemented in C from my Data Structures and Algorithms coursework.

 ## Contents